RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

 4. Fill in the following fields for the new release:
     - Input "source" as the tag for the release.
     - Enter "Source" as the release name.
-    - Check the "Set as a pre-release" option.
+    - Check the "Set as a pre-release" option (it's below the large text field).
-    - Leave the other options unchanged.
+    - Leave other options unchanged.
 5. Upload the prepared source archive (`source.tar.gz`) by dragging and dropping the file into the designated area.
-6. Once the source archive is attached, click on the "Publish release" button to finalize and publish the dataset source release.
+6. Once the source archive is attached, click on the "Publish release" button to finalize the upload.

 ## Step 4: Fill out the metadata

 1. Open the `metadata.ttl` file in your new dataset repository.
 2. Use the information from the issue template you filled out earlier to complete the required fields in the `metadata.ttl` file.
 Replace the placeholder text with the appropriate information from the template.
+    - You can have a look at the metadata of [other datasets](../datasets/index.md) for reference.
     - In the `dcterms:description` field and other free-text fields you can use Markdown formatting.
     - For `dcat:theme` use concepts from the [EuroVoc thesaurus](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://eurovoc.europa.eu/100141).
 Use only elements of type "Concept" (without a number in their name), not "Concept scheme" or "Domain concept".
 3. Open the `LICENSE` file and replace the placeholder text with the license of the dataset.
 You can find commonly used templates [here](https://github.com/licenses/license-templates/tree/master/templates).